Rice Pilaf

 - Finally, add the stock and bring it to a boil.
 Once it comes to a boil, reduce the heat to an absolute simmer.

 - Cover and cook for 20 minutes.
-Turn the heat off and let rest for another 10 minutes.
+Turn the heat off and let it rest for another 10 minutes.

-What side dish do you serve with rice?
+What do you serve with rice?

 - Baked chicken legs or baked chicken thighs